KidSpark/tutorials/1-2-makecode-1.md

 ## Step 7

-These are the main parts of MakeCode that you'll be using with Spark:bit.
+These are the main parts of MakeCode that you will be using with Spark:bit.
+Don't worry if you didn't catch everything that was covered throughout this tutorial.
+We will be walking you through each lesson, step-by-step, to help you learn how to use all of the tools in MakeCode to create different types of programs.

 ## Step 8